 Don’t use Scenes!

 We’ve mentioned that you’re running sessions all day so that you’re available to students when they need help.
 But how will you know when they need help?
 We recommend turning on Chat for each of the class sessions you’re running.
 This way, whenever a student is working on your class material and needs help, they can reach out to you through GoGuardian Teacher’s Chat feature.
-We have recently enhanced this feature to include audio notifications, desktop notifications, badges to show the number of unread messages, and more!
+This feature includes audio notifications, desktop notifications, badges to show the number of unread messages, and more!

 One thing to note is that audio notifications will only occur for the active session you have open.
 If you are running four sessions simultaneously, you will only hear audio notifications for messages in your open sessions.
 This is also the case for desktop notifications—you will only receive desktop notifications for messages that occur in the session you have open.
 You can click on each of your different active sessions to make sure that you are seeing all chat notifications.
 But one workaround is to open each active session in a new tab.
 If each of your active sessions is open in its own individual tab, you will receive audio notifications and desktop notifications for all active sessions.

-Although using Scenes is a great way to make sure that students are staying on productive websites, so you can get away from monitoring on your computer and interact with students face-to-face.
-Scenes can be a little tricky in an asynchronous learning environment.
-For example, if you apply a scene that restricts students to only accessing 10 websites, but a student starts working on assignments for a different class, they may need to access websites beyond the 10 that you allowed.
-Even if you apply a less restrictive scene, such as one that only blocks Netflix and YouTube, students still may need access to YouTube for another class or want to watch Netflix on their lunch break.
+Using Scenes is a great way to make sure that students are staying on productive websites so you can get away from monitoring on your computer and interact with students face-to-face.
+However, Scenes can be a little tricky in an asynchronous learning environment.
+For example, if you apply a Scene that restricts students to only accessing 10 websites, but a student starts working on assignments for a different class, they may need to access websites beyond the 10 that you allowed.
+Even if you apply a less restrictive Scene, such as one that only blocks Netflix and YouTube, students still may need access to YouTube for another class or want to watch Netflix on their lunch break.

 Normally we would use Individual Student Reporting after class to check whether students were staying on-task and browsing educational content related to your class.
 However, now that your sessions are running all day, the individual student reports will show all student browsing while your session was running.
 The report may include periods of time when the student was working on your class assignments, but it can also include times when the student was working on other class assignments or taking a break from schoolwork altogether.
 Because of this, we do not recommend using Individual Student Reporting in a punitive way.
 That is to say, we do not recommend penalizing a student when you see that off-task behavior in these reports.